HariSekhon/DevOps-Bash-tools/README.md

 Contains:

 - Scripts for fast advanced systems administration including auto-populating required switches
-- Scripts for CI builds across all my other repos, forming a drop-in framework containing many common checks
+- Scripts for CI builds across all my other repos, forming a drop-in framework of standard checks
 - Bash environment enhancements
   - advanced `.bashrc` + `.bash.d/*.sh` - tonnes of advanced customizations and functions like `pass` which prompts for a password (star echo'd to screen) and stores it in the shell environment ram, which several scripts can then use to curl APIs without re-entering the password each time, nor exposing passwords on the CLI or in audit logs from command logging
   - advanced configuration files for common tools like [vim](https://www.vim.org/), [screen](https://www.gnu.org/software/screen/), [tmux](https://github.com/tmux/tmux/wiki), installs the best sysadmin packages like those above plus [AWS CLI](https://aws.amazon.com/cli/), [jq](https://stedolan.github.io/jq/) and many others, adds dynamic Git and shell behaviour enhancements, colouring, functions, aliases and automatic pathing of many common installation locations for many major languages like Python, Perl, Ruby, NodeJS...